California Labor Laws Guide

 In other words, the employer is responsible for all costs an employee needs to endure for their work, including:

-In effect since January 1, 2022, Senate Bill No. 807 requires employers to keep job applicant personal information for 4 years (the previous requirement was 3 years).
+Effective January 1, 2022, Senate Bill No. 807 requires employers to retain job applicant personal information for 4 years (up from the previous requirement of 3 years).

-Personal records that fall into this category can be used to determine an employee's qualifications for promotion, additional compensations, disciplinary action, or termination.
+Personal records that fall into this category can be used to determine an employee’s qualifications for promotion, additional compensation, disciplinary action, or termination.

 Some examples of personal records employers should keep include: